Farquhar13/QNN-Gen/README.md

 ```

 ### Design
 QNN-Gen is designed to serve as a useful abstraction for understanding and implementing Quantum Neural Networks (QNNs) or Parameterized Quatum Circuits.
-The structure of the code is classes is intended to mirror the structure of QNNs.
+The structure of the code is classes is intended to mirror the theoretical structure of QNNs.
 The choices one has to make when constructing a QNN is reflected in QNN-Gen through the use of particular classes and their attributes.

 Furthermore, QNN-Gen is designed to balance both ease-of-use and configurability.